nnn

 This was for a rainy Saturday brunch.
 To warm the casserole for guests arriving at different times like migrating birds, I kept it in the oven with the door cracked for an hour.
 All I want in life is to have a scoop with brown edges like the last person who received their scoop.

-For attempt number two, a recipe of the same kind prompted a friend to text, “mine was runny.”
-We backtracked and figured she was following the bag instructions that said ‘ready to cook,’ and she prepared her hash browns from frozen.
-The solution is clear but effective: thaw, drain, and squeeze.
+Here’s what we got on attempt number two.
+Another recipe of the same kind had a friend text “mine was runny.”
+We backtracked and figured she was following the bag instructions that say ‘ready to cook,’ and she cooked her hash browns from frozen.
+The solution is simple but effective: thaw, drain, and squeeze.

-The next time, she got the thick, spoonable consistency it was supposed to have, and she finally got the odd sentimental attachment people have to this dish.
+On the next occasion, she understood how to get the thick and spoonable consistency that it’s supposed to have and was able to grasp the strange, sentimental attachment people have to this dish.

 Step-by-Step Recap